How to Get Urine Smell Out of Concrete

 That terrible stench lingers long after the liquid has been absorbed, and can last months unless treated properly.
 To really get these odors out, make sure you're eliminating them, not just covering up the smell (like many products do).

 Use a cleaning product with enzymes and live bacteria to break down and eliminate the source of the tough odors.
-Simple Green Outdoor Odor Eliminator uses safe, naturally-occurring bacterial microbes that eliminate odors at the source with a non-toxic and biodegradable formula that won't harm pets or surrounding plants.
+Simple Green Outdoor Odor Eliminator uses safe, naturally-occurring bacterial microbes that eliminate odors at the source.

 For best results, use product during cooler times of day such as dawn or dusk.